opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 - expects to receive a high volume of responses
 - needs to integrate internal systems/workflows with form data collection (e.g. sorting responses, and channeling them to specific officers for case management)
 - has IT expertise capable of using our software development kit to prepare an endpoint for receiving response data
+- only requires one way API where FormSG sends responses over

 Webhooks are not necessary or beneficial in most form use cases, where officers are following up over email or Excel spreadsheet, since Form already outputs responses in those formats.